 I daresay that many of us are full of guilt, anger, resentment, regrets, sadness, and countless misbeliefs about how we should be.

 Self-love is a daily practice that can be cultivated.
-It creates a ripple of healing and then slowly over time we grow into a loving way of being and come to believe we are worthy of our own love.
-A belief that penetrates into every corner of our lives leaving us feeling alive, nourished, and connected with ourselves, others, and our life’s purpose.
+It creates a ripple of healing, and then slowly, over time, we grow into a loving way of being and come to believe we are worthy of our love.
+A belief that penetrates every corner of our lives, leaving us feeling alive, nourished, and connected with ourselves, others, and our life’s purpose.

-The first and most important step in the journey towards self-love is self-awareness.
+The first and most crucial step in the journey toward self-love is self-awareness.

-Are you able to look in the mirror every morning when you wake up and say “I love you…?”
+Can you look in the mirror every morning when you wake up and say, “I love you…?”
 If you find this difficult, you are not alone.
-Many healthy and very successful women that I work with, have a hard time with this one.
+Many healthy and prosperous women I work with have difficulty with this one.

 The following is a great TED Talk by Shauna Shapiro, “The Power of Mindfulness: What You Practice Grows Stronger.”